mulesoft-consulting/mule3-skeleton-proxy-with-apimgr2-config/README.md

 1. Java 1.8 JDK needs to be installed.
 2. Maven 3.3.9 needs to be installed and configured for use.
 3. The sample-settings.xml file needs to be taken from the project, updated to have appropriate user credentials, Anypoint configuration values (like environment, server and business group names).
 4. The timerInterceptor project needs to be download and built (mvn clean install).
+See [https://github.com/mulesoft-consulting/mule3-timerInterceptor]()
 5. The ApiConfigTool project needs to be download and built (mvn clean install).
+See [https://github.com/mulesoft-consulting/api-config-tool]()

 ## Using the Template